PermutaTriangle/CombCov/agenda_meetings.md

                                    ------------------------
 ```

-The things discussed included the difficulities of generating permutations from such a "Tiling" and how we could implement
+The things discussed included the difficulties of generating permutations from such a "Tiling" and how we could implement
 it.
 Similar thing has been done in old Grids repo and one option is to [_port those nested for loops_](
 https://github.com/PermutaTriangle/grids/blob/master/grids/Tiling.py#L429) over to here.
 This is far from finished and is
 now an ongoing project.

 Various other small changes to `CombCov` including a request for logging and informative messages were discussed and duly
 noted for later implementation.

 Regarding Bjarni's missing ECTS units it has been decided that Bjarni does a small reading course on Elliptic Curve cryptography
 by reading selected chapters from the book used in Christians cryptography class, solve some related exercises and even write
 some Python code.